Helmoes/markdown-notes/Windows stuff.md

 ![[nosync/To-Do#Windows]]

+# Sysinternals
+## Process Monitor (Procmon)
+Process Explorer is a great tool for observing the processes on a system: how much CPU and memory they are consuming, what DLLs they have loaded, what system objects they are using, the security context each is running under, and so forth.
+Procmon shows you a different view of system activity.
+Where Procexp is essentially a moving snapshot of the system, Procmon is an advanced logging tool that captures detailed information about registry, file, process/thread, and network activity.

 # Hard/soft links
 [NTFS Hard Links, Junctions and Symbolic Links](https://www.2brightsparks.com/resources/articles/ntfs-hard-links-junctions-and-symbolic-links.html)
 NTFS supports both hard links and soft links, also known as symbolic links.
 Hard links are supported only for files, while symbolic links can be used with files or directories.